search ]

 However, most hosting providers won’t let you change the memory limit on shared hosting.
 In such cases, you may want to upgrade to a more powerful server.

 If you’re using Elementor, the minimum memory required is 256M.
-For better performance, it’s recommended to set it to 512M (for Elementor alone, not including memory required by other plugins).
-Many sites using multiple plugins with Elementor require a memory limit of 768M.
+For better performance, Elementor recommends 512M or higher.
+Sites using multiple plugins alongside Elementor may need 768M.

 Try to Identify the Problem by Enabling Debug Mode